srph/angularjs-structure-styleguide/README.md

       - profile.delete
 ```

 This is how we structure our directory.
-Nested states can be easily found and understood while adhering to the **LIFT** principle.
+Why?
+This way, nested states can be easily found and understood while adhering to the **LIFT** principle.

 ```
 ├── app/